Research award: Policy and Evaluation 2019

 - Good judgement, initiative, and ability to set priorities and organize work.

-The research award recipient will spend approximately 50% of his/her time on the research project, and the remaining time working as an integral part of the Policy and Evaluation team.
+Note that the Research Award Recipient will spend approximately 50% of their time on the research project, and 50% working as an integral part of the Policy and Evaluation team.
 Interest in and aptitude for this work will be an important factor in the selection of the successful candidate.

 - Applicants must be fluent in either English or French